 Jul 22 - 26, 2019 | CME 20.50 | USD $775 | Aspen, Colorado

 46th Annual Course on Renal Disease & Electrolyte Disorders is organized by University of Colorado School of Medicine - The Division of Renal Diseases and Hypertension and will be held from Jul 22 - 26, 2019 at The Gant, Aspen, Colorado, United States of America.
 Credits: The University of Colorado School of Medicine designates this live activity for a maximum of 20.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 20.5 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) Program.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 20.5 Medical Knowledge MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
-It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
-Conference Description: This forty-sixth annual course is designed to provide the practitioner with state-of-the-art information regarding the pathogenesis and treatment of a variety of disease states.
+It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
+Course Description: This forty-sixth annual course is designed to provide the practitioner with state-of-the-art information regarding the pathogenesis and treatment of a variety of disease states.
 Recognized guest lecturers and members of our own faculty will give sharply focused clinically oriented talks on a range of topics.
-Conference Objectives: Upon completion of the course participants should be able to: • Review current concepts regarding the approach to mineral bone disease and the treatment of secondary hyperparathyroidism in patients with CKD or ESRD. • Discuss various aspects of the interrelationships between kidney disease and pregnancy including the pathogenesis and treatment of preeclampsia; the pregnant patient with CKD or ESRD, nephrolithiasis or UTIs, or glomerulonephritis; and pregnancy in the kidney transplant donor or recipient. • Outline new insights into the pathogenesis of diabetic nephropathy, the role of SGLT2 inhibitors in the treatment of diabetes and the role of kidney biopsy in the management of the diabetic patient with evidence of kidney disease. • Describe the nature of disparities in access to kidney transplantation, the feasibility of kidney transplantation in patients with HCV or HIV infection, and the nature of the recurrent glomerular disease in the kidney transplant recipient. • Summarize the results of key literature articles of the past year in the areas of CKD and dialysis, glomerulonephritis, and transplantation and be prepared to implement this knowledge in clinical practice.
-Course Directors: • Isaac Teitelbaum, MD, Professor of Medicine/Medical Director, Home Dialysis Program • Richard Johnson, MD, Professor of Medicine/The Tomas Berl Professor of Medicine Guest Speakers: • Roy D. Bloom, MD, Perelman School of Medicine, University of Pennsylvania, Medical Director, Penn Kidney and Pancreas Transplant Program • Ananth Karumanchi, MD, Director, Renovascular research, Cedars-Sinai Medical Center • Eleanor Lederer, MD, Professor of Medicine, Division of Nephrology, University of Louisville School of Medicine, Past President, American Society of Nephrology
+Course Objectives: Upon completion of the course participants should be able to: • Review current concepts regarding the approach to mineral bone disease and the treatment of secondary hyperparathyroidism in patients with CKD or ESRD. • Discuss various aspects of the interrelationships between kidney disease and pregnancy including the pathogenesis and treatment of preeclampsia; the pregnant patient with CKD or ESRD, nephrolithiasis or UTIs, or glomerulonephritis; and pregnancy in the kidney transplant donor or recipient. • Outline new insights into the pathogenesis of diabetic nephropathy, the role of SGLT2 inhibitors in the treatment of diabetes and the role of kidney biopsy in the management of the diabetic patient with evidence of kidney disease. • Describe the nature of disparities in access to kidney transplantation, the feasibility of kidney transplantation in patients with HCV or HIV infection, and the nature of the recurrent glomerular disease in the kidney transplant recipient. • Summarize the results of key literature articles of the past year in the areas of CKD and dialysis, glomerulonephritis, and transplantation and be prepared to implement this knowledge in clinical practice.

 Aug 04 - 08, 2019 | CME 26.25 | USD $750 | Aspen, Colorado

 Comprehensive Review of Movement Disorders for the Clinical Practitioner is organized by International Parkinson and Movement Disorder Society (MDS) and will be held from Aug 04 - 08, 2019 at The St. Regis Aspen Resort, Aspen, Colorado, United States of America.
+This Conference has been approved for a maximum of 26.25 AMA PRA Category 1 Credits™.
 Recommended Audience: This course is designed for general neurologists, neurology residents, Movement Disorders fellows, and other health professionals who wish to enhance their knowledge of Movement Disorders.
 Additional programs such as luncheons and professional development are planned for fellows.
-Accreditation: Credit Designation Statement: The International Parkinson and Movement Disorder Society designates this activity for a maximum of 26.25 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation.
 Overall Goal Statement: The goal of this program is to provide practical information on various developments and standards within the field of movement disorders.
 Course Description: The 2019 “Aspen Course” is the highly successful program previously of Columbia University from 1991 until it came to MDS in 2016.
 The tradition of the “Aspen Course” is a rite of passage for every Movement Disorder fellow.
 While the legend of this program is that anyone serious about the field of Movement Disorders has taken the course at least once.
 This program will discuss the classification of these disorders, their differential diagnosis, and their treatment.
 The course curriculum also covers the phenomenology, pathophysiology, pathogenesis, epidemiology, genetics, and other aspects of the entire field of Movement Disorders.
 This material will be presented in sessions utilizing didactic lectures, clinical discussion, case presentation, video demonstrations and panel discussions.
 Participants are encouraged to bring interesting cases from their own practice for presentation during the “Night Video Rounds” session.
 Learning Objectives: Upon completion of this program, participants will be able to: • Recognize and classify parkinsonism, tremor, and other movement disorders • Differentiate atypical parkinsonism from Parkinson’s disease • Appraise treatment approaches for parkinsonism, dystonia, tremor, chorea, and other movement disorders • Evaluate the phenomenology and classification of functional (psychogenic) disorders • Formulate and classify gait disorders in parkinsonism, ataxia, and other hypokinetic or hyperkinetic movement disorders

 Feb 06 - 08, 2020 | Aspen, Colorado